Ondra9071/MemeDash/README.md

 # MemeDash (v1.0)
 ### The best and only memes mod for Geometry Dash!
 <br>

-# How to install the mod?
+# How to download the mod?